harness/developer-hub/docs/continuous-integration/troubleshoot-ci/troubleshooting-ci.md

 For troubleshooting information related to cloning codebases, go to [Create and configure a codebase - Troubleshooting](/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase.md#troubleshooting).

+## Output variable length limit

+If an output variable's length is greater than 64KB, then the step fails.
+If you need to export large amounts of data, consider [uploading artifacts](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact#upload-artifacts).

 ## Truncated execution logs

 Each CI step supports a maximum log size of 5MB.
 Harness truncates logs larger than 5MB.
+If necessary, you can [export full logs](#export-full-logs).

-Furthermore, there is a single-line limit of 70KB.
+Furthermore, there is a single-line limit of 25KB.
 If an individual line exceeds this limit, it is truncated and ends with `(log line truncated)`.

 ### Export full logs